Joeycooky/DataScience-portfolio/README.md

 	- [Predicting Titanic disaster survivor](https://github.com/Joeycooky/DataScience-portfolio/tree/master/Classification%20-%20Titanic%20survivor%20prediction): A model to predict if the given characteristics of passenger will survive in Titanic disaster or not.

+- ### Deep Learning

+	- [Predicting if tweets is real or fake?](https://github.com/Joeycooky/DataScience-portfolio/tree/master/Classification%20-%20Tweet%20message) : Training neural networks to learn on labeled tweet messages to learn charateristics of real and fake tweet and used them to predict whether disaster tweet is real or not?